rihor/rpg-sheet-server/README.md

 ## Users

 - [x] Should be able to sing up and sign in
-- [ ] Should be able to enter on a World

 ## Worlds

 - [x] User should be able to create a World
+- [x] Should be able to add a User as a Player of the world
+- [x] Should be able to show the world with its Owner, Players and Characters

 ## Characters